FAFSA Hints

 Should I complete the CSS Profile or FAFSA first?

 If you need to submit both, it may be more efficient to submit the CSS Profile first.
-All FAFSA information is a subset of the CSS Profile, and the CSS Profile gives you an option to transfer the information to your FAFSA.
+All FAFSA information is mostly a subset of the CSS Profile, and the CSS Profile gives you an option to transfer the information to your FAFSA.

 I don’t have my tax information yet to file, should I wait to file my FAFSA?